goodmami/pe/docs/specification.md

 expression is bound to the given name.
 Unlike the [And](#and) operator, matching input is consumed.

-The bound value depends on the value type of the bound expression:
+The bound value depends on the adicity of the bound expression:

 - Niladic: `None`
 - Monadic: the value emitted by the monadic expression